TOGETHER WE CAN MAKE A DIFFERENCE.

 Fundación Adelanto Comunitario Ecuatoriano

 FACE (pronounced "Fah-Say") stands for Fundación Adelanto Comunitario Ecuatoriano, which means the Foundation for Ecuadorian Community Advancement.
 Basically, FACE is the branch of IPEE which executes Christian social projects throughout Ecuador.
 It is an independent organization in that it has its own legal non-profit status though IPEE its umbrella organization.
 FACE is greatly respected by the Ecuadorian government and many people around the country for the many projects it has executed in its 50 plus years of existence.
 Projects include the areas of disaster relief, health, agriculture, education, and community development.
-Everything that the Santiago Partnership accomplishes will be deemed a FACE project in Ecuador that is being accomplished in the name of Jesus Christ and the Covenant church.
+Everything that the Santiago Partnership accomplishes is and will be deemed a FACE project in Ecuador that is being accomplished in the name of Jesus Christ and the Covenant church of Ecuador.